egodigital/node-appstore-connect/README.md

     try {
         await client.waitForBuildProcessingToComplete(appId, BuildPlatformType.IOS, marketingVersion, buildNumber, {
             pollIntervalInSeconds: 10,

+            // If build status is not valid wait 8 minutes
+            // Useful if calling this script directly after ipa was uploaded in order to not use up daily rate limit
+            initialDelayInSeconds: 60 * 8,
             maxTries: 3,
             onPollCallback: (state: BuildProcessingState, tries: number) => {
                 console.log(`Waiting for build processing to complete.
 Got status: ${state}.
 Tries: ${tries}`);